 Shotokan is recognizable by its linear, direct punching, blocking, and kicking.
 Shotokan emphasizes correct posture, correct joint alignment, and formality of basic technique above all else.
 Basic techniques are defined to the last detail, and performing them properly is given the highest priority.
 This is called kime (focus).
 At the New England Shotokan Karate-Do we teach traditional Japanese Karate methods.

 The Grand Master, Gichin Funakoshi always taught his students that a true Karate-Ka trained to not fight!
 A true Karate-ka is a peaceful and a respectful person, but if need be can defend themselves in a extremely effective manner.
-In the dojo we practice the traditional discipline and respect of the higher ranks and of each other.
+At New England Shotokan Karate we practice the traditional discipline and respect of higher ranks and of each other.

 "True Karate is this: that in daily life one's mind and body be trained and developed in a spirit of humanity, and that in critical times, one be devoted utterly to the cause of justice."